The Music of Regret by Laurie Simmons

 DIRECTOR: Laurie Simmons

-Q&A with Laurie Simmons and Shirin Neshat, moderated by TBD
+Conversation with Laurie Simmons and Shirin Neshat, moderated by Thessaly La Force, Features Director of T: The New York Times Style Magazine

 An extension of Simmon’s oeuvre of idiosyncratic and imaginative photographs and miniatures, THE MUSIC OF REGRET stars the legendary Meryl Streep alongside a cast of vintage puppets.
 The story revolves mostly around the turmoil caused by two feuding families, but also features a ballad on the subject of dependency and communication, as well as anthropomorphic pocket watches.
 A rare treat filmed on 35mm that must be seen to be believed.